Swansea and Mumbles Railway: Stations

-Railway vs tramway
+Railway versus tramway

 The railway is frequently referred to as a tramway, but the original name of the company of proprietors was the Oystermouth Railway or Tramroad Company, the word tramroad being used in its pre-railway context.
 The original right of way was unique and it was only after the construction of the turnpike road in the 1820s that the line assumed its roadside character.
-The introduction of steam locomotion in the 1870s was facilitated by a clause in the original Act which authorised the "haling or drawing" of waggons by "men, horses, or otherwise" and owed nothing to the Tramways Act of 1870.
+The introduction of steam locomotion in the 1870s was facilitated by a clause in the original act which authorised the "haling or drawing" of waggons by "men, horses, or otherwise" and owed nothing to the Tramways Act 1870 (33 & 34 Vict. c.
+78).

 The passenger rolling stock used in steam days bore little resemblance to conventional railway carriages, employing open-top, "toast-rack" and "knifeboard" seating, and being built by companies more commonly associated with the construction of urban tramcars, such as G.F.
 Milnes & Co., Starbuck & Falcon, etc. After electrification the resemblance to an urban tramway became more marked with the introduction of the huge Brush-built electric cars and because of the style of operation (the signalling was used only to regulate entry to the passing loops and not to control the actual running of cars).
 The track was always laid with conventional railway-type rail and not grooved tram-rail and the railway also handled conventional goods wagons (exchanged with the London & North Western Railway (the London Midland & Scottish Railway after January 1923) at Mumbles Road station and with the Great Western Railway at the Swansea terminus).
 In the early nineteenth century a tramway was a line for mineral wagons (trams), the term railway being used when edge rails replaced plates.
-The term tramway did not become almost exclusively associated with urban transport systems until after the passing of the Tramways Act of 1870.
+The term tramway did not become almost exclusively associated with urban transport systems until after the passing of the Tramways Act 1870 (33 & 34 Vict. c.
+78).

 Suggested re-opening

 On 16 February 2009, the City & County of Swansea started the process of looking at the feasibility of trams for the Swansea bay area again.
 The ERC (Environment, Regeneration and Culture) Overview Board, which is a policy making committee chaired by Councillor Rob Speht, discussed the options for feasibility work and scheduled tasks to assess the technical, financial and social feasibility of bringing trams back to Swansea.

-In 2016 the group were working through a formal constitution and going through the steps to register as a Charitable body.
+In 2016 the group was working through a formal constitution and going through the steps to register as a Charitable body.